equinor/radix-public-site/public-site/docs/src/guides/authentication/index.md

 The OAuth2 service uses a session cookie to track a user's authentication state between multiple requests.

-Session data (ID token, access token and refresh token) is encrypted with the `Cookie Secret` key, and can be stored in cookies or in a Redis cache.
+Session data (ID token, access token and refresh token) is encrypted with the `Cookie Secret` key, and in either session data cookies or in a Redis cache.
 - `cookie` - Session data is stored in multiple client side cookies and is tranferred on every request the the server.
   If OAuth tokens are not needed by the backend component, they can be stripped from the cookies by setting `cookieStore.minimal` to **true**.
 In such case, the OAuth service cannot refresh the access token, and a full OAuth2 authorization flow is performed when the session cookie expires. `cookie.refresh` must also be set to **0**, and `setXAuthRequestHeaders` and `setAuthorizationHeader` must be **false**.
 - `redis` - Session data is stored in a Redis cache.
 The Redis server can be hosted as a component in Radix, as shown in the example, or as an external hosted service like [Azure Cache for Redis](https://azure.microsoft.com/en-us/services/cache/).